Dacid99/Emailkasten/README.md

 - Mobile-friendly Bootstrap5 webapp
 - Full-fledged API
 - Multi-language and timezone support
+- Cross integrations with other self-hosted projects like Paperless-ngx and Searxng
 - Easy docker setup and configuration
 - SSL certificate out of the box